oi-analytics/caribbean-ccdr/README.md

 ## Acknowledgments

-This project was developed by Raghav Pant, Alison Peard and Tom Russell at Oxford Infrastructure Analytics as part of a World Bank project in 2022-2023.
+This codebase was developed by Raghav Pant, Alison Peard and Tom Russell at Oxford Infrastructure Analytics as part of a World Bank project in 2022-2023.

+Citation:

+> Pant R., Peard, A., Thacker, S., Jaramillo, D., Russell, T., & Hall, J.W.
+(2023).
+Estimating
+> investment needs for climate adaptation in the Eastern Caribbean.
+Final Report, Oxford
+> Infrastructure Analytics Ltd., Oxford, UK.

 The code is made available under an MIT license, see [`LICENSE`](./LICENSE) for details.